deepakgudi-pixel/Adventure/README.md

 # Adventure
-Newsletter subscription application built using HTML/ CSS / Bootstrap/ ExpressJS and integrated using Mailchimp API
+Newsletter subscription application built using HTML/ CSS / Bootstrap/ ExpressJS and integrated with Mailchimp API

 view demo at